Home Portfolio Blog Courses

 1. PR is merged to main branch

-2. Seed job (0-mCloud-DevOps) runs automatically
+2. Seed job (0-JobGenie-Generator) runs automatically (or manually)

 4. Jobs generated via JobDSL